-Default Procedure ^{xl} ICAO A ICAO B Modified BBN/AAAI Procedure Takeoff at MaxToPower (full Takeoff MaxToPower (full Takeoff at MaxToPower (full power) and Climb to 1,000 feet AFE power) power) Pitch over and cutback to climb Climb at constant speed to Climb to 1,000 feet AFE and power.
-Accelerate to zero flaps 1,500 feet AFE pitch-over to accelerate at retracting flaps on schedule (clean full power to clean configuration) ^{xli} configuration Climb at constant speed to 3,000 Reduce thrust to Climb Power At Clean Configuration, feet AFE cutback top climb power Climb at constant speed to Climb at constant speed to 3,000 ft AFE 3,000 ft Upon achieving 3,000 feet AFE, Accelerate while retracting Upon achieving 3,000 feet accelerate to 250 knotsxli flaps to Zero (clean AFE, accelerate to 250 kts configuration) Continue accelerating to 250 knots Linear achieving 250 knots, climb to Unan achieving 250 knots Linear achieving 250 knots Upon achieving 250 knots, climb to Upon achieving 250 knots, Upon achieving 250 knots, 10,000 feet AFE climb to 10,000 feet climb to 10,000 feet
+Default Procedure XIIV Modified BBN/AAAI Procedure ICAO A ICAO B Takeoff at MaxToPower (full power) and Climb to 1,000 feet AFE Takeoff MaxToPower (full power) Takeoff at MaxToPower (full power) Pitch over and cutback to climb power.
+Accelerate to zero flaps retracting flaps on schedule (clean configuration) ^{xlv} Climb at constant speed to 1,500 feet AFE Climb to 1,000 feet AFE and pitch-over to accelerate at full power to clean configuration Climb at constant speed to 3,000 feet AFE Reduce thrust to Climb Power At Clean Configuration, cutback top climb power Climb at constant speed to 3,000 ft AFE Climb at constant speed to 3,000 ft Upon achieving 3,000 feet AFE, accelerate to 250 knots ^{xlv} Accelerate while retracting flaps to Zero (clean configuration) Upon achieving 3,000 feet AFE, accelerate to 250 kts Continue accelerating to 250 knots Upon achieving 250 knots, climb to 10,000 feet AFE Upon achieving 250 knots, climb to 10,000 feet Upon achieving 250 knots, climb to 10,000 feet

 The AEDT Fleet database supports two types of departure procedures: procedural profiles and profile points.
 Procedural profiles utilize aircraft performance methods, and they take into account atmospheric effects on the aircraft performance.
 Profile points are an ordered set of fixed profile points specifies a two-dimensional trajectory for the aircraft, and they do not take into account atmospheric effects on the aircraft performance.
 Procedural profiles are considered to be of a higher data quality than the profile points, because they allow for more modelling flexibility.
 Therefore, the development of procedural profiles is recommended.
-If possible, both procedural profiles and the corresponding xxxix Historically, the BBN/AAAI reference procedure is known as the "DEFAULT" or "STANDARD" procedure.
+If possible, both procedural profiles and the corresponding profile point should be submitted for each submitted takeoff procedure, to aid in the review of the data submittal.

-xl In many cases, the "Default" procedure is the same as the ICAO B procedure.
+xliv In many cases, the "Default" procedure is the same as the ICAO B procedure.
 Manufacturers of propeller-driven aircraft should use their own recommended procedures.

-xli During acceleration steps, flaps are retracted on scheduled according to the published guidance for the airplane.
+xlv During acceleration steps, flaps are retracted on scheduled according to the published guidance for the airplane.
 Power is distributed between climb and acceleration according to the flight management system for the aircraft.
 This distribution between climb and acceleration should be provided as part of the data submission.
 As an example, a parameter of 55/45 would signify that 55% power would be for climb and 45% would be for acceleration.